Joint Master of Public Administration/Master of Arts in International Trade

 Your courses are available in person and online.
 You may start and complete your entire degree program remotely if you pursue full-time enrollment—please note that your online courses are live (synchronous) so you will have to keep time zones in mind.
 The faculty, curriculum, and per-credit cost are the same for both formats so you will have the flexibility to study online or in person, or easily switch between the two experiences as your personal and professional needs allow.

 Two Degrees in Four Semesters

 Students gain the sophisticated knowledge, skills, and tools to effectively manage programs related to trade and development.
 Trade can affect employment, income, economic growth, and stability in both positive and negative ways.
 A degree program that combines trade and management equips graduates to lead programs and organizations that work to mitigate the unfavorable effects of trade policies while amplifying positive outcomes.

-Our graduates secure leadership roles applying their management, financial, and program evaluation skills to programming focused on trade promotion, negotiations, compliance, and facilitation.
-They work in a range of professional capacities across sectors in a wide range of organizations, including the following:
+Our graduates are often hired before they complete their program, leveraging real-world projects from their classes, internships, and practicum to showcase their relevant professional experience.
+They secure leadership roles applying their management, financial, and program evaluation skills to programming focused on trade promotion, negotiations, compliance, and facilitation.
+They work in a range of professional capacities at the intersection of trade and development in a variety organizations, including the following:

 U.S. Government: Departments of Commerce, State, and Agriculture; U.S. Trade Representative

 Banking: JPMorgan Chase, BNP Paribas, First Republic Bank, Wells Fargo, Bank of the West